How to Can Peaches - Beginner Peach Canning Recipe

 Instructions

-5. Pack Jars: Fill sterilized canning jars with peach slices.
-Ladle hot syrup over peaches, leaving ½ inch headspace.
+Step 4 of canning peaches: Fill sterilized canning jars with peach slices. ladle hot syrup over peaches, leaving ½ inch headspace.

 6. Remove Air Bubbles: Use a bubble remover or clean spoon to remove any air bubbles from the jars.